senchalearn/roookies/README.md

     http://senchalearn.github.com/roookies/?style=http://mysite.com/awesome.css

-You might also want to use a custom font face in your theme, and in that case, you can provide the name of a [Google web font](http://www.google.com/webfonts).
-Again, do this using the query string:
+If you have used a custom font face in your theme, don't forget to provide the name of the [Google web font](http://www.google.com/webfonts) used.
+Again, check this works using the query string:

     http://senchalearn.github.com/roookies/?style=http://mysite.com/awesome.css&font=bangers

-To submit your theme to the competition, use [this form](https://spreadsheets.google.com/a/extjs.com/spreadsheet/viewform?formkey=dDNEbzA5N2UyckhsaGxESjR1WlhZNHc6MQ), and be sure to get your entry in before the deadline, 2nd May 2011.
+To submit your theme to the competition, use [this form](https://spreadsheets.google.com/a/extjs.com/spreadsheet/viewform?formkey=dDNEbzA5N2UyckhsaGxESjR1WlhZNHc6MQ) to provide both the CSS URL and the font name, and be sure to get your entry in before the deadline, 2nd May 2011.

 Good luck!